Civilian Oversight Committee

 Check back for updates about the COC.

-Elise Auvil: Elise has served as an assistant public defender in both Philadelphia and Cleveland and served as an associate counsel for GCRTA from 1997 to 2003.
-Elise was also the former Chief of Staff for Mayor Justin Bibb.
-Elise is currently the Human Resources Consultant for EHA Solutions, Ltd. and has held that role for 8 years.
+Elise Auvil (appointed September 26, 2023): Elise began her legal career as an assistant public defender in both Philadelphia and Cleveland and served as an associate counsel for GCRTA from 1997 to 2003.
+She was the Director of Human Resources and Employment Counsel for Cuyahoga County from 2011 to 2014 and served as Mayor Justin Bibb’s Chief Administrative Officer in 2021.
+Elise is currently the principal consultant in human resources for EHA Solutions, Ltd.

-Michael Blake: Michael served time as a Military Police Officer for the United States Army and dedicated 35 years of his life serving as a firefighter for the City of Cleveland.
+Michael Blake (appointed June 25, 2024): Michael served time as a Military Police Officer for the United States Army and dedicated 35 years of his life serving as a firefighter for the City of Cleveland.
 During his tenure as a firefighter, Michael worked his way through the ranks from Firefighter, to Lieutenant, to Captain, and finally to Battalion Chief.

-Jonathan England: Jonathan has served in numerous managerial and supervisory roles over the last 17 years.
+Jonathan England (appointed June 25, 2024): Jonathan has served in numerous managerial and supervisory roles over the last 17 years.
 Jonathan has experience and expertise with safety programs, policies, and regulations, with a focus on the transportation industry.

 Overview

-In its efforts to provide greater transparency and community input within the modern policing environment, the Greater Cleveland Regional Transit Authority (GCRTA) is seeking interested applicants to serve on its Civilian Oversight Committee (COC).
-This is a voluntary and proactive effort that seeks to give voice to the community and enhance accountability through an independent review and investigation of public complaints of alleged misconduct regarding its Transit Police Department (TP).
+GCRTA's Civilian Oversight Committee (COC) is a voluntary and proactive effort that seeks to give voice to the community and enhance accountability through an independent review and investigation of public complaints of alleged misconduct regarding its Transit Police Department (TP).
+It is part of an ongoing effort to provide greater transparency and community input within the modern policing environment.

 Meaningful and Beneficial